Boobae-Vivian/E-COMMERCE-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 ### 1, Descriptive Statistics
 #### a.
 What is the average purchase value per customer?
    ---
    To calculate the average purchase value per customer, follow these steps:
    - Group purchases by customer ID using the groupby function and aggregate total purchase per customer using the sum() function, then store the result in a variable called customer_purchases.
    - Compute the average purchase value by applying the mean() function to customer_purchases, storing the result in avg_purchase_value.
-   - Print the result using formatted strings to display the final value, e.g., "Average Purchase Value per Customer: 845.38".
+   - Print the result using formatted strings to display the final value, therefore, the "Average Purchase Value per Customer is: 845.38".
    The code snippet used to achieve this is shown in the snapshot below.

-   LIBRARIES AND DATA IMPORTATION
-   :-----------------------------:
+   Average Purchase Value Per Customer :-----------------------------:
    ![](Saless/library.png)